Shaga-Matula/Mastermind_PG/README.md

   </figure>

 ### Navigation Menu
-  * The only navagation is to the "How to Play" file and back to the game page.
+  * The only navigation is to the "How to Play" file and back to the game page.
   * When the user clicks the "How to Play" button:
-      * They are brought directally to the page and presented with the "How to Play" instructions.
+      * They are brought directly to the page and presented with the "How to Play" instructions.
       * They are then given the option to return to the game by clicking return to game.

 <figure>